perfsonar/docs/release_candidates/4.0rc2/_sources/manage_services.txt

 * BWCTL/pscheduler throughput and OWAMP tests **should** be run on separate hosts or interfaces (see :doc:`manage_dual_xface`) for best results that minimize risk of interference
 * If the above is not possible, you **may** run them on the same host and interface, but be conscious that you will need to work diligently to rule out network performance issues caused by overlapping tests
-* NDT and NPAD **should not** be run on hosts also running regular tests of any type.
-Their tests may interfere with regular tests and the administrator has less control over when they occur since they are run on-demand by an end-user.

 .. seealso:: For a discussion on when to run Automatic Updates see :ref:`manage_update-auto`